chainstep/atlasx-gateway/README.md

         - name: ServiceOfferingKubernetesExample
           url: http://my-service.my-namespace.svc.cluster.local
     ```
-- Include an 'internal-api-key' parameter within the application.yaml file to facilitate the authentication process for the internal-proxy endpoint.
+  *  Include an 'internal-api-key' parameter within the application.yaml file to facilitate the authentication process for the internal-proxy endpoint.
     ```yml
     internal-api-key: my-secret-key
     ```
+  * change also the config section:
+    ```yml
+     config:
+    domain: any.internet                                              # change here to your domain
+    signatory-key-alias: example-signatory
+    service-base-address: https://any.internet                        # change here to corresponding base URL of the service endpoit
+    self-sign-self-description: false
+    vc-group: example
+    auto-create-signatory-did: true
+    autostart-self-description-schedule: true
+    return-empty-self-description: true
+    catalogue-refresh-rate: 10                                        # change here to a smaller value for easier testing
+    self-description-refresh-rate: 10                                 # change here to a smaller value for easier testing
+    ```
+* Modify the information towards your company in the GaiaxCredentialSD.json
+   * these information must not met the gaia-x specifications yet!
+Currently no compliance check is made!

 ## Proxy Controller

 ### /proxy/{serviceName}/**